KlausBenislavskis/FoodTinder/README.md

 As a user I want to be able to add recipes I like into my favorite list, such that I can access them later again more easily.
 (Done)

-As a user I want to be able to search by different ingredients and resulting food before browsing, such that I can evade recipes that include ingredients that I don’t want. (done)
+As a user I want to be able to search for recipes by keyword, such that I can browse through recipes that are including this specific keyword.
+(Done)

+As a user I want to be able to see specific details about chosen recipe, such that I can have better idea if I actually want to use the recipe.
+(Done)

 API link:
 https://developer.edamam.com/edamam-recipe-api